yorkie-team/yorkie/design/document-editing.md

 This logic is executed with 3 sub-logics.

 - 1-1.
-When the function is called, `Proxy` creates Changes.
+When `Document.Update` is called, the `Clone` proxy creates Changes.
 - 1-2.
-And then the changes are added to LocalChanges.
+Those changes are added to `LocalChanges`.
 - 1-3.
-The changes also apply to the `CRDT`.
-The `CRDT` is only updated by changes.
+Changes are applied to `Root`.
+The `Root` can be only updated by changes.

 Here's a real code example: